Lexawise's Official Icon

 Demise vs. Devise or Will

 During a demise, a person’s property is transferred through a lease; in the case of a devise, the transfer is generally made according to the person’s wishes at the time of death.
 A demise is contractual and not permanent, while a devise is testamentary and permanent.
+In either case, the validity of the transfer depends on the grantor having marketable title, a title free from significant defects, liens, or encumbrances that a reasonable buyer or tenant would object to.
+If the landlord’s title is unmarketable, the demise itself may be challenged.

 Example Clauses